Alexander V. Acebo

-Alexander Valentino "Tino" Acebo (September 5, 1927 – April 11, 2019) was an American politician who served for over 20 years as Vermont State Auditor.
+Alexander Valentino Acebo (September 5, 1927 – April 11, 2019) was an American politician who served for over 20 years as Vermont State Auditor.

 Biography

-Alexander Valentino Acebo was born in Barre, Vermont on September 5, 1927.
+Acebo was born in Barre, Vermont on September 5, 1927.
 His parents, Fermin Acebo and Lorraine Elvira (Lastra) Acebo, were natives of Spain who immigrated to Vermont.
 He was educated in Barre and graduated from Spaulding High School in 1946, where he played baseball, basketball, and football.

 Acebo served in the United States Army beginning in 1946, including a posting to Japan during the post-World War II occupation.
 He attained the rank of Staff Sergeant in the Finance Corps, and was discharged in 1949.